 How to Store Coffee Beans After Roasting

-Do not purchase coffee sitting on the grocer’s shelf for more than two weeks.
+Do not purchase coffee on the grocer’s shelf for over two weeks.
 This is the worst place for coffee, and it will not taste outstanding no matter how much money you spend on it.

 Benefits of Home Coffee Roasting

 There are many benefits of home coffee roasting.
-The roasting of your beans allows you to enjoy a more consistent cup of coffee each time.
+Roasting your beans allows you to enjoy a more consistent cup of coffee each time.
 You can also choose the roast level you want and control the flavor profile to your liking.